alphagov/govuk-puppet/alphagov/vagrant-govuk/README.md

 The preferred method of installing Vagrant is through Bundler.
 This allows us to pin specific versions.
 However if you already have a system-wide installation that should also work.

+There is also an rbenv version file included.
+I recommend that you use the version of Ruby specified in there.
+However any 1.9.x should work.

 ## Usage

 You need only bring up the subset of nodes that you're working on.
 To bring up a PuppetMaster and Monitoring box for example: